 When you feel sad you are under pressure and time is running short, you panic.
 Everything looks serious.

-A mood can change your attitude and influence decision-making decide when you are feeling good.
+A mood can change your attitude and influence decision-making.
+You should strive to make important decisions when you are feeling good.

 Moods dictate how you see and react with the world.
 They colour your perceptions and emotions warn you whether you are in a high mood and open to positive influence or whether you are in a low mood and thinking in your habitual way.